-Trouble-makers with hearts of gold and some of the hottest producers on the music scene, it’s time to familiarize yourself with The Chainsmokers.
+Trouble-makers with hearts of gold, it’s time to familiarize yourself with The Chainsmokers.

 The insane energy of “#Selfie” may have jump-started The Chainsmoker’s career, but it also could have been the kiss of death.
 The track racked up spins in bars and on radios across the US, but critics were waiting for it and its producers to reach their peak and fade out.
 How wrong those expectations were.